Yo-kai Watch: Characters

-A Yo-kai of the Slippery Tribe who becomes Nate’s self-appointed butler after he frees him from the capsule he was imprisoned in 190 years and helps him to understand the Yo-kai World and its interactions with the human world.
+Whisper is a Yo-kai of the Slippery Tribe who becomes Nate's self-appointed butler after he frees him from the capsule he was imprisoned in 190 years and helps him to understand the Yo-kai World and its interactions with the human world.
 Whisper claims to be very knowledgeable about Yo-kai, but in reality relies heavily on a tablet computer called the Yokai Pad (妖怪パッド, Yōkai Paddo) to look up information.
 He often dismisses Nate's suspicions that a Yo-kai is involved with mysterious occurrences in his life, only to be proven wrong almost instantly.
 Following an incident with the Yo-kai Watch Model Zero, Nate can switch between the different Yo-kai Watch models by putting his arm inside Whisper's mouth.
 In the anime, it is revealed he was a Yo-kai named Nonuttin (Shittakaburi (シッタカブリ) in Japan), whose belches cause people to claim to know all about things when they actually do not.
 When he was Nonuttin, he worked alongside Ishida Mitsunari (Shogun Waitington in English).